 When I’m practicing, I burn incense from beginning to end, so I like to have a lot on hand.

 If you purchase incense online, make sure that your incense sticks are high quality.
-I have bought some truly terrible incense off of Amazon that smelled totally synthetic, like a bad perfume.
+I have bought some truly terrible incense that smelled totally synthetic, like a bad perfume.
 This is a great store on Etsy that sells affordable incense sticks.
+I also love this moon incense on Amazon.

 Bring In The Elements